 Cincinnati Children's Hospital Medical Center created this program to provide in-school mental health education.
-This program is the most comprehensive, and it remains broadly used in the community.
-Plans are in place to not only revamp the program, making it more current and diversify the materials and delivery method, but also to expand its availability to approximately 75 schools in 2018.
-The program consists of a weeklong inoculation of middle and high school students on the signs and symptoms of mental health issues and available resources for not only themselves but others as well.
+This is the most comprehensive and broadly used program in the community.
+The program is a weeklong education for middle and high school students on the signs and symptoms of mental health issues and available resources for not only themselves but others as well.
 CCHMC works with other private entities to cover costs and make the program free of charge to schools.
 For more information please contact Stacey Hoffman at stacey.hoffman@cchmc.org or 513-802-8630.